-Post-publication Corrections Errors recognized only after an article has been published can be corrected.
+Post-publication correction of errors recognized only after an article has been published is possible.
 How the correction is carried out depends on the severity of the error.
 Minor typographical errors and misspellings are left alone as long as reader comprehension of the content remains unaltered.
-Minor scientifically incorrect or incomplete information in EarlyView articles can be corrected for the article´s eventual publication in an issue, and in these cases, a short text is added toward the end of the paper alerting readers that minor changes have been made since the initial online publication.
+Minor scientifically incorrect or incomplete information in EarlyView articles can be corrected before the article´s final publication in an issue, and in these cases, a short text is added toward the end of the paper alerting readers that minor changes have been made since the initial online publication.

-Significant scientific errors noted either after a manuscript´s publication in EarlyView or in an issue, should be corrected in a Corrigendum.
-Corrigenda are published directly after the Table of Contents in the next available issue of the journal and should be kept as short as possible.
+Significant scientific errors noted either after a manuscript´s publication in EarlyView or in an issue, should be corrected in a Corrigendum—which is as short as possible.
+All corrigenda are subject to approval by the Editor, and minor corrections will not be published.
+Corrigenda are published directly after the Table of Contents in the next available issue of the journal.
 Authors should first contact the editorial office before they submit the Corrigendum.
 We request that authors submit the Corrigendum electronically like any other article through Editorial Manager, and that they cite the publication to be corrected along with its digital object identifier (DOI).

 Titles and Abstracts

 To ensure discoverability of an article when published, authors should take care when drafting their Abstract and deciding on the wording of their Title.